 As a family, we love to try new things.
-During our big trip, we’ve tried our hand at snorkeling, horseback riding, and even cooking traditional Mexican food.
+During our big trip, we’ve tried our hand at snorkeling, horseback riding in Mexico, and even taking Mexican cooking classes in Puerto Vallarta.
 Recently, in Puerto Vallarta, Mexico, we decided to try beginner paddle board lessons, something that was completely new to us.

 We partnered with Xiutla Riders to do paddle board lessons.
 It was such a blast, and I have to say, I’m officially hooked.
 Even my kids enjoyed their time riding on the paddle board with us.
 I foresee us doing a stand up paddle board rental the next time we’re in a destination with water activities.

 This post was last updated on December 3, 2019.